Shared Ownership: how does it work?

 So what is Shared Ownership?

-It offers you the chance to buy a share of a property – between 25% and 75% – and then pay rent on the remaining share.
+It offers you the chance to buy a share of a property – usually between 25% and 75% (you can buy a 10% share on some homes) – and then pay rent on the remaining share.
 You’d typically be paying your rent to a Housing Association.

-Once you’ve got your share – and if the housing association agrees – you may also be able to buy more shares when you can afford it.
+Once you’ve got your share you may also be able to buy more shares when you can afford it.
 This is a process called ‘staircasing’.

 Who's eligible for Shared Ownership?